david-slimp/pong/PRD.md

 # rock808 Pong Game - Product Requirements Document

 ## 1. Overview
-A modern web-based implementation of the classic Pong game, built with HTML5 Canvas and vanilla JavaScript.
-This project showcases multiple AI implementations and serves as a learning resource for game development.
+A modern web-based implementation of the classic pong game, built with HTML5 Canvas and vanilla JavaScript.
+This project showcases multiple AI vibe-coding implementations and serves as a learning resource for game development.

 ## 2. Target Audience
 - Casual gamers looking for a quick, nostalgic gaming experience